kristus123/bloggy/content/blog/experiments/built-in-dicipline.md

 ---

 The goal is to relive the need for dicipline and willpower.
+The solution does not need to be perfect, as long as it works 95% of the time, it is more than enough to provide substantial results.

 Through a few iterations, this is what happened: